xsf/xmpp.org/content/pages/sponsors/processone.md

 Used for chat, social network, gaming, IoT, the platform is versatile, feature complete and highly customizable.

-Developed and supported by a team of experts with 15 years of experience in messaging and highly robust and scalable system, ProcessOne platform is available as a service through [ejabberd SaaS](https://ejabberd-saas.com), as the most reliable way and cost effective solution to deploy a XMPP based service.
+Developed and supported by a team of experts with 15 years of experience in messaging and highly robust and scalable system, ProcessOne platform is available as a service through [Fluux](https://fluux.io), as the most reliable way and cost effective solution to deploy a XMPP based service.

 Apart from XMPP, ProcessOne has developed in-house expertise in [Go](https://www.process-one.net/en/solutions/go_golang_software_development) and MQTT.
 We specialize in ejabberd, Kafka and Kubernetes deployments to offer a [complete realtime stack](https://www.process-one.net/en/solutions/fluux).